-Because people live within social and religious systems, everyone knowingly or unknowingly participates in this patriarchal system.
+Patriarchy is a social system dominated by men, identified with men, and centered on men's actions, voices, and authority.
+Patriarchy does not mean that males are bad, and females unknowingly participates in this patriarchal system.
 Although patriarchy and sexism affect different people in different ways, as individuals we are socialized to conform to these patterns of power, privilege, and prejudice.
 This makes us complicit in maintaining social systems of oppression.